DistributedObjectProtocol/web/docs/api/javascript/del.md

 # del( object, property )

-> Deconste a specific property.
-Equivalent to `deconste object.property`
+> Delete a specific property.
+Equivalent to `delete object.property`

 > This function is necessary for those environments that do not have [ES6 proxies](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) available.